 A dialogue with Marvin is like being cornered by the Mad Hatter at one of his endless tea parties; in a place where Time metes out delicious penance, repeating itself like a cracked loop; the Porsche-driving-Hatter kitted out in garb from Homeless r Us, and Alice is stripped.
 There is always tea, plum wine sometimes, and music from the whirring fan and camera clicks, the senses in a perpetual euphoric state from scents of paint, oil, wood, earth, tobacco, metal, varnish.

-The artist is astonishingly self-aware, yet as you begin to know him, (as much or as little he permits that is) he remains the impossible outsider, the one who makes the box then disassembles it simply because ‘it was time’.
+The artist is astonishingly self-aware, yet as you begin to know him, (as much or as little as he permits, that is) he remains the impossible outsider, the one who makes the box and then disassembles it simply because ‘it was time’.
 We are, after all, embattled, and we see Marvin wearing his battle scars with love, with pride, with hurt.

-In his latest works, which he began in 2014, the artist ruminates, (his rolled cigarettes a constant mistress) “I call it Desecration of the Temple; Folly of Man.
-The process is slow, painstaking; I complete one or two pieces a year.
+In his latest works, which he began in 2014, the artist ruminates (his rolled cigarettes a constant mistress), “I call it Desecration of the Temple; Folly of Man.
+The process is slow, and painstaking.
+I complete one or two pieces a year.
 There are four now.
 In our ‘search’ for God, we injure ourselves grievously.
-How do we look, where do we even begin such a search, and would we recognise it if it was found?”.
+How do we look?
+Where do we even begin such a search?
+And would we recognise it if it was found?”

 Looking closely at his subjects, one begins to understand the complex relationship between painter and muse.
 It is one debauched, as it must be if anything was to come to awareness.
-It is copulation, rough, depraved mad sex, a reaping of flesh, bone, heart, lungs, gray matter, veins, sweetbreads; a marriage forged within dark waters.
+It is copulation, rough, depraved mad sex, a reaping of flesh, bone, heart, lungs, gray matter, veins, sweetbreads, a marriage forged within dark waters.
 It is Rapture.
-The muse becomes the Sacred Whore, made to contort, gyrate, grimace, laugh, cry, dance, writhe, violated in ways unimaginable but she is never touched, for that would be sacrilegious, it would be carnage.
+The muse becomes the Sacred Whore, made to contort, gyrate, grimace, laugh, cry, dance, writhe, violated in ways unimaginable but she is never touched, for that would be sacrilegious; there would be carnage.
 The painter is her Master, her God.
 He feasts, swallows her whole, spits her out, tosses her ravaged corpse to a cluttered corner.
-And as the skies bruise in lovely baroque hues, she is atrophied, body slathered in sweat, hair dishevelled kinky Medusa-like, face carmine-flushed, bleeding from furious cuts courtesy of that splintered wooden box she entered, attempts to escape from; and she resigns to being entombed.
+And as the skies bruise in lovely baroque hues, she is atrophied, body slathered in sweat, hair dishevelled kinky Medusa-like, face carmine-flushed, bleeding from furious cuts courtesy of that splintered wooden box she entered and attempts to escape from, and she resigns to being entombed.